micromaomao/blog/content/linux-ick/en.md

 <span class="irrelevant">root@feef72fcd655:/#</span>
 </pre>

 Great success!
-Note that at this point we haven't even touched `write` yet &ndash; this is only looping because the program has a deliberate loop inside, but we will eventually not need that once we implement the checkpointing.
+Note that at this point we haven't even touched `write` yet &ndash; this is only looping because our test program has a deliberate loop inside, but we will eventually not need that once we implement the checkpointing.

 Also note that for very frequent output, I have used `trace_printk` which doesn't shows in the console, but can be seen in the kernel trace.